Threatened, Endangered, and Diversity Program

 Travis can be reached at travis.booms@alaska.gov or (907) 459-7335.

-Katherine (Katie) is the regional biologist for southcentral and southwestern Alaska (Regions II and IV), where she focuses on avian and small mammal research.
+Katie is the statewide research coordinator for the TED program.
 Katie earned her Ph.D. from the University of Alaska Fairbanks on ptarmigan ecology in the Arctic, and her master's degree from the University of Victoria on the links between salmon and birds in coastal temperate rainforests.
 Other research projects she has worked on include investigating pronghorn population dynamics in North Dakota and quantifying Spectacled Eider survival relative to sea ice conditions.
 In addition, Katie has conducted human dimensions research in northern Alaska, focusing on the resilience of subsistence systems under changing Arctic conditions.
-Katie enjoys building collaborative relationships with other agencies, academic institutions, and non-profits to solve critical problems related to wildlife conservation.
+Katie currently has two field-based research projects that focus on shorebirds (Lesser Yellowlegs) and small mammals (collared pikas).
+She enjoys combining research with partnership building to proactively conserve wildlife in Alaska.
 When not at her desk, Katie enjoys skiing, hiking, birding, and canoeing with her family.

 Katie can be reached at katie.christie@alaska.gov or (907) 267-2332.